 Middle Grade Contemporary (4th draft)

 Tali Drinkwater’s first day of seventh grade crashes and burns after a sudden visit from Aunt Flo leaks through her new white pants and onto the seat of Jeffery Palmer.
 His hatred goes beyond the incident to slurs targeting Tali’s Mexican half.
 It doesn’t matter that she can’t speak Spanish or fit in with the Latinos, all people see is her brown skin.
-Theatre offers Tali a way to be someone different and landing the lead role in the school musical would make everyone see her.
+But if she can land the lead role in the school musical, her talent will open their eyes and make them see her.

-But when Mom is ordered on bed rest and Dad is deployed, Abuelita swoops in and transforms Tali’s home into a Mexican casita.
+But when Mom is put on bed rest and Dad is deployed, Abuelita swoops in and transforms Tali’s home into a Mexican casita.
 Tali’s attempts to teach her grandma English and the American way fail to leave an impression.
 Instead, Tali is forced to wear a Mexican dress to picture day, go to Mass on Sundays, and interpret for Abuelita at parent-teacher conference.
-Not even ketchup burritos or a boycott against Spanish are enough to stop her influence.
+Not even ketchup burritos or boycotting Spanish are enough to stop her influence.

 When Tali’s feud with Jeffery gets her suspended, she must dismantle her own prejudices in order to bring a unique flair to the school musical and cultivate love—not tolerance—for her Mexican roots.

 The Ghost Who Never Lived